-Realizable Pay in 2017
+Realizable Pay in 2018

 We also calculate realizable pay for Mr. Prising.
 This is a measure of the value of compensation granted or awarded during the reporting year.
-It shows the impact of Company performance and stock price on potential pay values for Mr. Prising, and provides an alternative means to the Summary Compensation Table on page 53 to evaluate the alignment between pay and performance.
+It shows the impact of Company performance and stock price on potential pay values for Mr. Prising, and provides an alternative means to the Summary Compensation Table on page 54 to evaluate the alignment between pay and performance.

 In particular, our calculation of realizable pay does not value equity awards using the accounting grant date fair value metric, as required in the Summary Compensation Table under Topic 718.
-Instead, for realizable pay we measure equity awards at their period-end value, in this case using the year-end stock price on December 31, 2017 of \$126.11.
+Instead, for realizable pay we measure equity awards at their period-end value, in this case using the year-end stock price on December 31, 2018 of \$64.80.

 For realizable pay our method of calculating equity award values is as follows:

 - Stock Options.
-We use the "intrinsic value" of the stock options granted to Mr. Prising in February 2017, meaning the spread between the grant price and the price of the underlying stock at year end. - Restricted Stock Units.
-We use the year-end value of the restricted stock units awarded to Mr. Prising in February 2017 and value these shares using the year-end stock price on December 31, 2017. - Performance Share Units.
-We calculate performance share units using the target performance shares granted in 2017 and value these shares using the year-end stock price on December 31, 2017.
+We use the "intrinsic value" of the stock options granted to Mr. Prising in February 2018, meaning the spread between the grant price and the price of the underlying stock at year end. - Restricted Stock Units.
+We use the year-end value of the restricted stock units awarded to Mr. Prising in February 2018 and value these shares using the year-end stock price on December 31, 2018. - Performance Share Units.
+We calculate performance share units using the target performance shares granted in 2018 and value these shares using the year-end stock price on December 31, 2018.

-Our realizable pay calculation reflects the significant equity component of Mr. Prising's total compensation, and illustrates how the value of Mr. Prising's 2017 compensation is sensitive to movements in our stock price.
-The Company enjoyed strong operating performance in 2017 and stock price appreciation with a year-end price of \$126.11 as of December 31, 2017 compared to \$88.87 as of January 1, 2017.
-In addition, the December 31, 2017 stock price was greater than the fair market value used to value the equity grants of \$96.94 as of February 9, 2017 (the closing stock price on the date of grant).
-As a result, Mr. Prising's realizable pay calculated for 2017 is substantially greater than the total compensation shown in the Summary Compensation Table using SEC reporting methodology.
-This is not surprising given the significant equity component of Mr. Prising's total compensation and the significant return enjoyed by our shareholders in 2017.
-In 2016 Mr. Prising's realizable pay was less than his reported compensation, despite strong operating performance, due to the intrinsic value of his stock options.
+Our realizable pay calculation reflects the significant equity component of Mr. Prising's total compensation and illustrates how the value of Mr. Prising's 2018 compensation is sensitive to movements in our stock price.
+The Company's stock price declined significantly during 2018: from \$126.11 on January 1, 2018 to \$64.80 as of December 31, 2018.
+In addition, the December 31, 2018 stock price was lower than the fair market value used to value the equity grants of \$122.87 as of February 15, 2018 (the closing stock price on the date of grant).
+The combination of the stock price decline during the year, and the Company's below-target operating performance resulted in Mr. Prising's calculated realizable pay being \$6.2 million for 2018.
+This is substantially lower than \$11.4 million of total compensation shown in the Summary Compensation Table using SEC reporting methodology.
+It also reflects a 56% decrease from his realizable pay for 2017, when strong operating performance and considerable stock price appreciation resulted in realizable pay that was greater than reported compensation.

-The table below shows realizable pay for Mr. Prising in 2017 as compared to his compensation as reported in the Summary Compensation Table on page 53.
+The table below shows realizable pay for Mr. Prising in 2018 as compared to his compensation as reported in the Summary Compensation Table on page 54.